 Appropriate term for frozen shoulder adhesive capsulitis.
 Shoulder capsule and connective tissue around the shoulder joint, inflame and become very stiff.
 The network then started to grow together to form a band of abnormal tissue, called adhesions.
 These adhesions cause reduced range of motion or movement and chronic pain.
 The pain is often felt deep within the shoulder joint and may be worse at night.
 The exact cause of frozen shoulder is still uncertain.
 It can be very painful and disabling and patients are sometimes slow to recover.
 This may be preventative, by maintaining mobility in, joint and lifestyle modification with diet and exercise, which can reduce the possibility of frozen shoulder.
 Certain diseases such as diabetes and cardiovascular disease can have an effect on the mobility of the joints as they progress.
 If you are able to continue to move well, maybe you will age well too.
 Chiropractic can help stimulate physical health and may compensate for common diseases often associated with aging.
 For treatment, the chiropractor typically do not use drugs in the treatment of frozen shoulder.
 Instead they use a variety of techniques to manage pain, and to restore range of motion and function in the shoulder.
 Chiropractors often use heat and cold to relieve pain and gentle chiropractic mobilization of the shoulder and spine, accompanied with stretching and strengthening the muscles around the shoulder.

-Need Consultation for Shoulder Problems?
-Please contact us by calling (65) 64762106 or Schedule an Appointment here on our website.
-Our professional orthopaedic specialist, Dr. Kevin Yip, has more than 20 years experience.
+Need Consultation for your Shoulder Problems?
+Please contact us by calling (65) 66532628 or Schedule an Appointment here on our website.
+Our Shoulder Specialist has more than 20 years experience.
 Be assured that you will be receiving professional treatments that suit your needs.
 Consultations are covered by most insurance.